1. Home

 • Wichita Falls, Ranger & Fort Worth

-Surprisingly, these 2-10-0s proved to be fairly reliable and several roads continued to use theirs through the end of the steam era into the early/mid-1950s.
+Surprisingly, these 2-10-0s proved quite reliable and several roads continued to operate theirs through the end of the steam era.

 Pennsylvania Railroad